-- 04Advertising is recovering but still half its pre-Musk scale.eMarketer's published forecast places X's 2025 global ad revenue at $2.26B (+16.5% YoY), the first annual increase since Musk's 2022 acquisition.
-For context, Twitter reported $4.51B in 2021 as a public company — X's ad business is still operating at roughly half its pre-acquisition scale despite the recovery.
+- 04Advertising is recovering but still about half its pre-Musk scale.eMarketer's published forecast places X's 2025 global ad revenue at $2.26B (+16.5% YoY), the first annual increase since Musk's 2022 acquisition.
+Twitter reported $4.51B in 2021 as a public company, so the platform is still operating at roughly half its pre-acquisition advertising scale even with the recovery.

 X + Grok, March 2026